iarobinson/image-hawk/README.md

 [www.imagehawk.app](https://www.imagehawk.app)

-Image Hawk is a service that allows photographers to sell their photography in a better way.
+ImageHawk helps photographers to sell photography.

 The idea was born while surfing in Pavones where surf photographers take great shots but struggle to sell them to the surfers.